raspberrypi/documentation/hardware/display/README.md

 ```bash
 sudo nano /boot/cmdline.txt
 ```
 To rotate by 90, add the following to the cmdline, making sure everything is on the same line, do not add any carriage returns.
-Possible rotation values are 0,90,180 and 270.
+Possible rotation values are 0, 90, 180 and 270.
 ```
 video=DSI-1:800x480@60,rotate=90
 ```
 NOTE:  In console mode is not possible to rotate the DSI display separately to the HDMI display, so if you have both attached they must both be set to the same value.
+If different the results are unspecified.

 ### Legacy Graphics Mode

 Legacy graphics mode is used by default on all Raspberry Pi Models prior to the Raspberry Pi 4B, and can also be used on the Raspberry Pi 4B if required, by disabling FKMS mode by commenting out the FKMS line in `config.txt`.

-To flip the display, add, anywhere in the file `\boot\config.txt`, the following line:
+To flip the display, add, anywhere in the file `/boot/config.txt`, the following line:

 `lcd_rotate=2`